JohnbelMDev/Terraform-Project/VirtualMachine/VirtualMachine.md

 ```

-<h3>If you don’t have any of the above installed, please copy and paste the following commands one at a time into your terminal.
-Wait for each installation to complete before moving on to the next command.</h5>
+<h3>If you don’t have Azure, Brew, and Terraform installed on your machine, please copy and paste the following commands one at a time into your terminal.
+Wait for each installation to complete before moving on to the next command.
+Once the installations are complete, repeat the steps mentioned earlier to check the version.
+If you can see the versions, that means you have successfully installed them.</h5>

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"